eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-admin-guide.md

 On the Che deployment configuration:
 - the `CHE_INFRA_OPENSHIFT_PROJECT` environment variable should be set to `NULL` to ensure a new distinct OpenShift namespace is created for every started workspace.
-- the `CHE_INFRA_OPENSHIFT_OAUTH__IDENTITY__PROVIDER` environment variable should be set to the alias of the OpenShift identity provider registered in Keycloak.
+- the `CHE_INFRA_OPENSHIFT_OAUTH__IDENTITY__PROVIDER` environment variable should be set to the alias of the OpenShift identity provider specified in step 1 of its [registration in Keycloak](#openshift-identity-provider-registration).
 The default value is `openshift-v3`.

 #### Providing the OpenShift certificate to Keycloak